Otioh/flamejs/README.md

 *cl: Logs messages to the console with a matching title.

 *funSeque: Executes functions sequentially at an interval you provide in seconds.
+This tool also handles promises with some controls of delay intervals